voilawalla/voilawalla.github.io/_posts/2016-03-04-clean-code-chapter-2-meaningful-names.md

 date: 2016-03-04
 ---

+One of the most fundamental aspects of clean, readable code has to do with creating meaningful, sustainable names throughout the code base. *Clean Code* describes several conventions with which to follow, all of which are guidelines, but consider them best practices.

 Convention | Description | Example
 --- | --- | ---
 Use Intention revealing names | Why does it exist?
 What does it do?
-How is it used? | *DO * `fileAgeInDays` Avoid disinformation | Don’t use datatypes in names.
+How is it used? | *DO* `fileAgeInDays` Avoid disinformation | Don’t use datatypes in names.
 Avoid abbreviations.
 Variations should be noticeable.
 Avoid characters like lower case l and upper case O. | *DON’T* `c`, `l()`, `printWarehouseInfo` and `printWarehousesInfo`
 Make meaningful distinctions | Don’t name with number series.
 Avoid noise words like a, an, the.
 Naming the object in the name is redundant. | *DON’T* `StudentArray1`, `productData` and `productInfo`
 Use pronounceable names | Names should make verbal sense. | *DON’T* `prymdhms` (print date method)